You can make a difference for a marine mammal in distress by following these simple steps:

 Our Rescue Hotlines are open 24 hours a day, seven days a week.

-In Mendocino through San Mateo Counties:
+In Mendocino through San Mateo counties:

 (415) 289-SEAL (7325)

-In Monterey and Santa Cruz Counties:
+In Monterey and Santa Cruz counties:

-In San Luis Obispo Counties:
+In San Luis Obispo County:

-In Hawaii (for Hawaiian monk seal sightings):
+In Hawai‘i (for Hawaiian monk seal sightings):

 Click on the images above to learn more about the animal